vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 At this time none of our systems are accessible via IPv6.
 This is due to a [known limitation](https://docs.digitalocean.com/products/networking/load-balancers/details/limits/) of Digital Ocean's managed load balancer service.

 As the load balancer is our entry point for all other services, we do not enable IPv6 for Droplets even though it is technically supported.

+#### DNS Resolution

+We use [DNSimple](https://dnsimple.com/) for our domain registrar and nameserver.
+We have DNSSEC enabled on our domain.

 ## Security